erezsh/Preql/docs/index.rst

 It features modern syntax and semantics, Python integration, inline SQL, and an interactive enviroment.

-It supports PostgreSQL, MySQL, SQLite, and BigQuery (experimental).
+It supports PostgreSQL, MySQL, SQLite, BigQuery (WIP), and soon more.

 Resources